tushardevsharma/very-secure-app/README.md

-# Using k8 secrets and AWS Secrets Manager to secure passwords
+# Securing passwords using using k8 secrets